 You will not have to take an exam!
 Your tutor will assess your design projects as you submit them throughout the course and your portfolio is moderated by De Montfort University Leicester (DMU) who will award your degree.

-Applicants should hold one of the following:
+M.A. applicants should hold one of the following:

 The course is taught in English, so international students will require a good standard of written English to study.
 IELTS average 6.5 or TOEFL score of 550 is usually required, however all students are considered on an individual basis as we are aware that many international students have already been taught in English at school, college or university.